-Upon its release, The Hunger Games trilogy instantly became one of the most well-liked YA series out there.
+Upon its release, The Hunger Games trilogy was instantly well-received.
 Even today, it's still hugely popular, as seen by the recent Hunger Games renaissance on TikTok, which has seen people reminiscing over their Hunger Games merchandise and making edits about the series.
-But it's not just the books which have captured fans' hearts - it's the films as well.
+But it's not just the books that have captured fans' hearts — it's the films as well.

 The four Hunger Games films (The Hunger Games, Catching Fire, Mockingjay Part 1 and Mockingjay Part 2) were released between 2012 and 2015.
-The fact that they were released in such rapid succession should give you an idea of how well they did.
-If that's not enough to convince you, then hopefully the fact that they've grossed almost three billion dollars is.
+Their rapid release should provide an idea of just how well they did.
+If that's not enough to convince you, then hopefully the fact that the films have collectively grossed almost three billion dollars is.

 In this article, I'll be explaining why I think The Hunger Games is one of the best book-to-screen adaptations out there.
 If you're already a fan of the films, then read on and have your feelings vindicated, and if not, then hopefully this article will open your eyes to the brilliance of The Hunger Games films.

 1. Choice of Cast